JuliaLang/julia/doc/stdlib/base.rst

    Resize the file or buffer given by the first argument to exactly `n` bytes, filling previously unallocated space with '\0' if the file or buffer is grown

-.. function:: eatwspace(stream)
+.. function:: skipchars(stream, predicate; linecomment::Char)

-   Advance the stream until before the first non-whitespace character (if the next character is not a whitespace character, the stream will not be advanced).
+   Advance the stream until before the first character for which ``predicate`` returns false.
+For example ``skipchars(stream, isspace)`` will skip all whitespace.
+If keyword argument ``linecomment`` is specified, characters from that character through the end of a line will also be skipped.

-.. function:: eatwspace_comment(stream,cmt::Char)

-   Like ``eatwspace``, but also skips lines which have `cmt` as the first character of the line.

 .. function:: countlines(io,[eol::Char])